Hack Fall Wood: Site location and designation

 Hack Fall Wood is a 44.8687 ha biological Site of Special Scientific Interest (SSSI), designated because "it is important as a largely undisturbed example of ancient semi-natural broadleaved woodland."
 This "ancient woodland" with its large variety of flora over a mixed geology holds a valued resource of plant life.
 The key habitat of Hack Fall Wood is listed as a Conservation Area, it is included in the United Kingdom Biodiversity Action Plan (BAP); it is listed as Ancient Semi-Natural Woodland (ASNW), and it is on the Invertebrate Site Register (ISR).

 It sits on the north and east slopes where the River Ure flows through the Hackfall Gorge, the site being adjacent to the north-east side of Grewelthorpe, and south of Masham.
 There are four separate entrances to the site.
 Although there are no facilities apart from a comparatively recent car park, the site has been popular with tourists since the 19th century.
 There are no toilets, the nearest being at Grewelthorpe or Masham, and there is no wheelchair access, due to rough terrain and steep paths.

 Significant biological content

 Flora

 This ancient woodland was mostly felled in the 1930s, and the present tree cover has naturally regenerated since then, featuring a diversity of localised species, and also many common species such as sycamore, beech, scots pine, foxglove, dog rose and red campion.
 Hack Fall Wood is known for its spring carpet of bluebells.

 Plants grow here in specific groups according to the underlying geology.
 For example, around the Brimham Grits cliffs and steep slopes the soil is acidic, and woodland trees are holly, rowan, with a predominant canopy of silver birch and sessile oak.
-On the woodland floor are small cow-wheat, hard fern, heather, bilberry, wavy hair-grass and great wood-rush.
+On the woodland floor are cow-wheat, hard fern, heather, bilberry, wavy hair-grass and great wood-rush.